 This is why I’ve often said that delayed gratification is overrated.
 Not because I’m impatient, but because I know that if I only start to live when I hit some predetermined age (like 65), it will be like Buffett waiting until his 5th or 6th decade to start investing.
 He’d still be a brilliant guy, but he would run out of time before the numbers got interesting.

 And no, it’s not lost on me that sometimes non-financial compounding is at odds with financial compounding.
 A dollar spent today on travel or a date night with your spouse is a dollar that you won’t be able to add to your compounding assets tomorrow, but if you spend it wisely, you’ll have something else—experiences, memories, strong relationships, skills, etc.—that will then be able to compound and produce greater and greater returns over time and bring you much meaning, happiness and fulfillment.
 It’s up to you to find the balance between the financial and non-financial that makes the most sense for your situation.
 Invest wisely in both.

 Seneca once said: “Life is long enough, and it has been given in sufficiently generous measure to allow the accomplishment of the very greatest things if the whole of it is well invested.
 But when it is squandered…we perceive that it has passed away before we were aware that it was passing.”

-Ponder that thought and the aforementioned ideas on compounding as you reflect on the past year and begin planning for the next.
-And if you’d like a little help with your planning, just a quick reminder that The Ideal Retirement Design Guide is 40% off for the holidays.
+Ponder that thought and the aforementioned ideas on lifestyle compounding as you reflect on your past and plan for your future.
+And if you’d like a little help planning for both the financial and non-financial aspects of retirement, check out The Ideal Retirement Design Guide.